DanielePalaia/object-storage-service/README.md

 | GET    | `/objects/{bucket}/{objectID}` | Download an object           | 200 OK or 404 Not Found |
 | DELETE | `/objects/{bucket}/{objectID}` | Delete an object             | 200 OK or 404 Not Found |

+Also a basic /health entrypoint has been provided in order to check for the state of the service (useful for a load balancer for example or for generic status check)

 ### For Not found in the spec was specified to use 400 but actually 404 is more appropriate

 ---